singurty/work/README.md

 $ ./fakework show workload
 1. Command: whoami Status: work successfully executed Output: singurty
 ```
-show the current workload. shows output of the command if it has been executed.
+shows the current workload. shows output of the command if it has been executed.
 ```
 $ ./fakework log -f
 2021/07/08 21:58:19 starting rpc server